 - a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b [Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
-It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.]
+It shall be applied by the Proper Officer in the presence of two councillors the Chair and Vice Chair who shall sign the deed as witnesses.]